vikashDevZ/kube-test/README.md

 ## kubectl apply -f <filename>.yaml

 To get the full description of a service:
 - `kubectl describe service nginx-service` (full description of service name)

+To get the service url
+- minikube service <service-name> --url

 To delete a deployment or service: